mattfoster/ipython-tmbundle/README.md

 The IPython Bundle is a collection of commands designed to help you work with IPython form within TextMate.
 It was started after seeing [UsingIPythonWithTextMate](http://ipython.scipy.org/moin/Cookbook/UsingIPythonWithTextMate "Cookbook/UsingIPythonWithTextMate - IPython"), which contains the core commands on which this bundle is based.
 Kudos to Barry Wark for writing this page.

+Currently all commands are aliases to the shortcut `⌃⇧I` (Shift + Ctrl + I), and will only activate when the scope is `source.python`.
+The commands `Edit ipythonrc` and `View config directory` are available in all scopes.

 # Configuration

 If you wish to specify the arguments with which `ipython` is run, you can set `TM_IPYTHON` in TextMate's preferences.
 I recommend setting this variable to `ipthon -pylab -wthread`.